-Some states authorize properly certified private parties to supervise remediaton to pre-existing standards and certify the cleanup.
+Some states authorize properly certified private parties to supervise remediaton to preexisting standards and certify the cleanup.
 For example, in Connecticut and Massachusetts, these are "licensed site professionals".
 (Massachusetts: MGL ch.
 21A §19; 310 CMR 40.1071; Connecticut: CGS §§22a-133o, 22a-133y.)
 Supervision and certification by statutorily-authorized parties accomplishes the same public function as supervision and certification by the governmental entity.
 Thus, these environmental response projects are also covered by this definition.

-Under subsection (56)(c) environmental response projects may include specific agreements between the owner and the agency for remediation that goes beyond prevailing requirements if authorized by the state voluntary cleanup program.
+Under subsection (6)(c) environmental response projects may include specific agreements between the owner and the agency for remediation that goes beyond prevailing requirements if authorized by the state voluntary cleanup program.
 Because the owner may have residual liability for the site, even after remediation and transfer to a third party for redevelopment, the owner may require further restrictions as a condition of creating the environmental covenant and eventual reuse of the real property.
 The agency's approval and supervision will be sufficient to ensure that any further restriction is in the public interest.

-The definition of "holder" is in $\underline{s}$ ubsection ( $\underline{67}$ ).
+The definition of "holder" is in subsection (7).
 As the practice of using environmental covenants continues to grow, new entities may emerge to serve as holders, and this Act does not intend to limit this process.
-A holder may be the agency or any non-governmental person under the broad definition of this Act although the agency and other governmental bodies indentified in an environmental covenant may also enforce the covenant in accordance with its terms pursuant to that governmental body's regulatory authority, including an affected local government.
+A holder may be any person under the broad definition of this Act, including an affected local government.
 The identity of an individual holder must be approved by the agency and the owner as part of the process of creating an environmental covenant, as specified in Section 4 of this Act.
-A holder is authorized to enforce the covenant under Section 11 and this section also contains an additional provision concerning whether a holder's power to enforce the covenant is an interest in real property.
-A holder.
+A holder is authorized to enforce the covenant under Section 11.
 A holder has the rights specified in Section 4 of this act and may be given other rights or obligations in the environmental covenant.